Restraint on alienation: New Zealand law

 In New Zealand, Te Ture Whenua Maori Act 1993/Maori Land Act 1993 puts restrictions on alienation of land owned by a Māori person, or by a group which is predominantly Māori.
 Sections 146 and 147 of the Act force an owner of Māori land who wishes to alienate their interest in the land to give right of first refusal to people belonging to "preferred classes of alienees".
-These preferred classes include whanaunga (blood relations) of the owner, other current owners, and members of the owner's hapu.
+These preferred classes include whanaunga (blood relations) of the owner, other current owners, and members of the owner's hapū.